martinsumner/riak_kv/docs/QueryAPI.md

 The Query can pass `substitutions`, a JSON array mapping keys with any string-based tag to values.
 Substitutions are useful when a single query template is to be used within the application client, or to avoid difficulty with escaping special characters embedded within query elements.

 In the development of Riak, it is assumed that in most production Riak systems, less than 1% of all transactions are secondary index queries, and this is reflected in the transaction mix of pre-release non-functional testing.
-A secondary index query is generally 2 orders of magnitude more expensive in terms of CPU cost across the cluster than a standard GET, to fetch just a single index term.
-To complete a query, it is necessary to complete an operation in at least `RingSize div n_val` vnodes, rather then `n_val` vnodes for a GET.
+A secondary index query will normally be between 1 order and 2 orders of magnitude more expensive in terms of CPU cost, spread across the cluster, than a standard GET.
+This is true even when fetching just a single index entry.
+To complete a query it is necessary to complete an operation in at least `RingSize div n_val` vnodes, rather than `n_val` vnodes for a GET.

 It is possible to drive up the volume of 2i queries, with real-world production examples of more than 10K queries per second being achieved - but such relatively high query volumes are not core to the Riak use case.

 There is a relatively fixed cost per query, even where 0 results are returned; there is a marginal difference in the cost of scanning 10K index entries and scanning 10.
 Queries for large sets of results are possible in a single round trip.
 The query process will be greedy for CPU resource to complete the query, there is no constraint on how many CPU cores a query can use - up to a maximum of `RingSize div n_val` across the cluster.
 The Erlang scheduler will generally negotiate fair use between queries and other user requests.